Armenia, Azerbaijan report more fighting despite cease-fire

 The new cease-fire deal brokered by the U.S. came out of negotiations Washington facilitated over the weekend involving the foreign ministers of Armenia and Azerbaijan and co-chairs of the Minsk Group.

-The group’s co-chairs on Sunday announced another meeting with the two foreign ministers in Geneva on Thursday, but it remains unclear whether the talks would yield any progress.
+The Minsk Group’s co-chairs are set to meet with the two foreign ministers in Geneva on Thursday, but it remains unclear whether the talks would yield any progress.

-Azerbaijani President Ilham Aliyev has said that, to end hostilities, Armenian forces must withdraw from Nagorno-Karabakh.
+Aliyev has said that, to end hostilities, Armenian forces must withdraw from Nagorno-Karabakh.
 He has insisted that Azerbaijan has the right to reclaim its territory by force since international mediators have failed.

 In an address to the nation on Monday, Aliyev said that Azerbaijani forces have retaken control over several areas in and around Nagorno-Karabakh.